sunxinpeng1994/Calculator-330/README.md

-# Calculator-project-HCI-
+# Calculator-project-HCI
 A basic calculator implemented by css, html,js
-The calculator is a course project of HCI class
+The code is not neat and clean.
+Should improvet it.